Changissnz/selfinterest/README.md

 alliances at work.
 Married men are inarguably somewhat subject to their significant other.
 Men from different backgrounds use the commonality of a shared attraction to specific women, as points of contention for feudal grounds.
-The self and their self-interest restrain and temper lust, what is not necessarily irrational cognition in and of itself, but because of their surroundings such that they must act according to their role in the economy, so that their self-interest believes that they themself at least is an economical
+The self and their self-interest restrain and temper lust, what is not thoroughly irrational cognition in and of itself, but because of their surroundings such that they must act according to their role in the economy, so that their self-interest believes that they themself at least is an economical